habibabibi978-bit/VideoShare/backend/README.md

    APP_URL=http://localhost:3000
    ```

-3. **Start MongoDB**
+3. **Setup PostgreSQL Database**
+   - Create a PostgreSQL database named `tech-app`
+   - See `POSTGRESQL_SETUP.md` for detailed instructions
-   Make sure MongoDB is running on your system or use a cloud instance.
+   - Make sure PostgreSQL is running on your system

 4. **Run the application**
    ```bash